Mandolin Setting Up

 gradually and start fine tuning slots and individual string heights.
 At

-this point I tune a string down, and lift out of slot to work on it.
+this point I tune a string down, and lift it out of the slot to work on

 A hand lens comes in very handy here!!